aoirint/QuickPurchaseCompany/assets/README.md

 A Lethal Company mod that skip the dropship when you're on the Company or in other limited situations.

+This mod works for v73+.
+Maybe works for the earlier versions, but not tested.

 ## What it does

 - Direct Ship Delivery: Purchased items are delivered directly to your ship instead of being delivered by dropship.